UBS Arena: Ice hockey

 On November 20, 2021, the Islanders played their first game at UBS Arena, a 5–2 loss to the Calgary Flames.
 The Flames' Brad Richardson scored the arena's first goal, while Brock Nelson scored the first Islanders goal.
 The Islanders started 0–5–2 at UBS Arena.
 Their first home win at the venue came on December 11, in a 4–2 win against the New Jersey Devils.

 The first Stanley Cup playoffs game at UBS Arena took place on April 21, 2023, when the Islanders defeated the Carolina Hurricanes by a score of 5–1.
 Casey Cizikas of the Islanders scored the first playoff goal in the arena.

 UBS Arena was scheduled to host the 2026 NHL All-Star Game, having been awarded it during the 2024 NHL Stadium Series on February 18, 2024.
 However, the event was cancelled and instead replaced with a send-off event to the 2026 Winter Olympics at the arena instead that itself was cancelled in October 2025.
 The 2027 NHL All-Star Game will take place at UBS Arena.

 The Professional Women's Hockey League's (PWHL) New York Sirens held six of its home games in the league's inaugural season at UBS Arena starting on January 10, 2024.
 For the 2024–25 season, the Sirens moved all of their home games to Prudential Center in Newark, NJ.

-On March 1, 2025, Ilya Sorokin was credited with the first goalie goal in UBS Arena history at 19:48 of the third period when an errant pass from Steven Stamkos ended up in his own net, the final goal of a 7–4 Islander win over the Nashville Predators.
+On March 1, 2025, Ilya Sorokin was credited with the first goalie goal in UBS Arena history at 19:48 of the third period when an errant pass from Steven Stamkos ended up in his own net, the final goal of a 7–4 Islanders win over the Nashville Predators.
 It was the 20th goalie goal in NHL history and the second goalie goal in Islanders franchise history.

 On March 23, 2025, UBS Arena hosted an international match between the Jerusalem Capitals and HC Tel Aviv of the Israel Elite Hockey League.
-Jerusalem won 7-6 in overtime.
+Jerusalem won 7–6 in overtime.
 This was the first time professional hockey teams from Israel competed in North America.

-On April 6, 2025, at 1:47 PM EDT, Alexander Ovechkin of the Washington Capitals scored his NHL record-breaking 895th career goal at 7:26 of the second period against the Islanders.
+On April 6, 2025, Alexander Ovechkin of the Washington Capitals scored his NHL record-breaking 895th career goal at 7:26 of the second period against the Islanders, surpassing Wayne Gretzky's record of 894.
 However, the Islanders won the game, 4–1.

+In April 2026, Long Island University (LIU) announced that a holiday college ice hockey tournament would be held at UBS Arena as part of a five-year partnership with the Islanders and the arena.
+The inaugural Empire State Holiday Invitational will be held over a two-day period in December 2026 and include the LIU Sharks and three other teams.